qeedquan/qeedquan.github.io/_posts/2017-06-21-Using-QEMU-Versatile-Display-Input.markdown

 ### Timer
 The timers contain a monotonic counter that ticks with a fixed period, enabling us to keep track of elapsed time.
-We use it to implement delays for the CLCD display controller, to let it refresh.
-Since we only need to sleep in a single threaded context, we only use one timer.
+We use it to implement delays for the CLCD display controller for refreshing the screen.
+Since we only need to sleep in a single threaded context, only one timer is needed.
 We setup the timer to be 32 bit resolution and enable it for the first timer.
 By default, the timer ticks at 1 MHZ a second so we just need to read the current value in a loop to get the delay we need.
 Here is the link to the [Timer data sheet].